vikasmalhotra08/DataScience/bikeshare-master/bikeshare-master/data/README.md

 - `models.py` is an work in progress.
 Eventually, it should be [SQLAlechemy](http://www.sqlalchemy.org/) models this database to make it easier to use.

-Please see the [data section of the Wiki](https://github.com/dssg/bikeshare/wiki/data) for more information.